 AHEAD Model Webinar

-On Jan.
+- On Jan.
 15, DCH held a webinar to provide an overview on the AHEAD (Achieving Healthcare Efficiency through Accountable Design) Model, a new value-based care initiative for rural areas coordinated with the state's Rural Health Transformation Program (RHTP) application.
-Watch the recording.
+Watch the recording and view the presentation..

-NOTE: The deadline to submit a signed Letter of Intent to Participate in the AHEAD Model is March 15, 2026.
+NOTE: The deadline to submit a signed Letter of Intent to participate in the pre-implementation activities for the AHEAD Model is March 15, 2026.

 How Georgia plans to use the funds